takeshitakenji/wikiserv/README.md

 done by `process()` is actually triggering events on an object which will execute callbacks upon said events.

+**NOTE:** For now, only the non-caching mode will use the TextEvent API, to decouple the cache writing and sending on the network in the event of an I/O error.

 ![New design](doc/textevent_fix.png)

 With this setup, writing to the cache is accomplished with a tee,